Alleged impersonator allegedly defrauds man out of SLO County properties

 “The forged deeds are fabricated and fraudulent instruments, and, as such, are void and of no legal force or effect,” according to the lawsuit.
 “Plaintiff has never changed his name and has always been named or known as Patrick Michaels or Patrick Montoya.”

-In his defense, Daniel David says he owned a business with the name Patrick Michaels and has used the name Patrick Michaesl legally.
+In his defense, Daniel David says he owned a business with the name Patrick Michaels and has used the name Patrick Michaels legally.
 He insists the properties are his to sell, and that he currently has interested buyers.

 The Los Angeles based Patrick Michaels is asking the court to determine the right, title and interest in respect to the properties.
 He is also seeking compensatory and punitive damages.